 You can increase your third-party liability insurance to $5 million for a slightly higher monthly premium.
 The higher your coverage, the lower your risk.
 If you are at fault, know it’s the job of the claimant’s lawyers to find out what assets you have.
 How much they choose to pursue has little to do with your car insurance policy and everything to do with what they need to recover back to a normal full life.

-Another example – If you’re paying the minimum coverage and not sure what your auto insurance covers it’s possible you’re not paying for collision and comprehensible.
+Another example – If you’re paying the minimum coverage and not sure what your auto insurance covers it’s possible you’re not paying for either collision insurance and/or comprehensive insurance.
 Though they are often conflated, they are not one and the same.
 Collision helps pay to repair or replace your vehicle if you’re in an accident.
 Comprehensive is coverage for your car when it is not in an accident.
 It covers things like theft, vandalism, and natural disasters – everything from a hurricane to a tree falling on it.
-Collision and Comprehensive car insurance are only mandatory in Alberta And Saskatchewan.
+Collision and comprehensive car insurance are only mandatory in Alberta and Saskatchewan.
 Are you comfortable not having this coverage?
 Any big, weary trees living (or dying) near your parking spot?